-Hey, going outside in the frost-laden morning all layered up and shoveling snow is a killer back and arm workout.
-But seriously, there’s so many awesome ways to train your physique in the winter.
+Hey, going outside in the frost-laden morning all layered up and shovelling snow is a killer back and arm workout.
+But seriously, there are so many awesome ways to train your physique in the winter.
 Snowboarding is a full-body metabolic bonanza!
 Ice skating anyone?
-Man, even an epic snow ball fight is a stellar option for burning calories, staying trim and using that body of yours when it’s easier to snuggle on the couch.
+Man, even an epic snowball fight is a stellar option for burning calories, staying trim and using that body of yours when it’s easier to snuggle on the couch.

 Tip #4: Start mentally planning for the holidays early.

 Don’t wait.
 Ideally, you should begin training for the winter holidays in like…June.
 Seriously.
 I mean let’s face it, all those scrumptious munchies and goodies are worth it!
 We only live once.
 There’s room for pie.
 There’s room for custards, more cookies and hearty holiday feasts with loved ones.

 As long as you’re mentally prepared, you’ve raised the bar and underneath that sweater, you’re rocking a 30 lb. vest.
 Just kidding, but you get the point.

 Tip #5: Do that ‘other stuff’ at your gym.